-Seattle names recipients of $80 million in affordable-housing investments using JumpStart tax revenue
+Seattle names recipients of $80M in affordable-housing investments using JumpStart tax revenue

 - BRIDGE Housing’s St. Luke’s Affordable Housing project will create 86 units for families and individuals with low incomes.

-- Preserving the YWCA’s 5th & Seneca property, which provides 114 units for individuals experiencing homelessness and individuals with low incomes.
+- The YWCA’s 5th & Seneca property, which provides 114 units for individuals experiencing homelessness and individuals with low incomes, will be preserved.

-- Preserving Interim CDA’s NP/Eastern Rehab property, which provides 109 units for families and individuals with low incomes.
+- Interim CDA’s NP/Eastern Rehab property, which provides 109 units for families and individuals with low incomes, will be preserved.

-- Preserving the Low Income Housing Institute’s Jensen Block. which provides 30 units for individuals with low incomes.
+- The Low Income Housing Institute’s Jensen Block, which provides 30 units for individuals with low incomes, will be preserved.

-- Preserving Plymouth Housing’s Pacific Hotel, which provides 173 units for individuals experiencing homelessness.
+- Plymouth Housing’s Pacific Hotel, which provides 173 units for individuals experiencing homelessness, will be preserved.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.